This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Disabilities come with expenses, including medical bills, therapy, medication, office visits and transportation, home aides and assistive equipment, and others.
 A lawsuit may result in a settlement or verdict that helps you cover these costs and care for your child in the future.

-How a Klumpke’s Palsy Lawyer Can Help
+How to File a Klumpke’s Palsy Lawsuit

 Filing and winning a medical malpractice lawsuit isn’t easy.
 You have the burden of proof, and doctors have large insurance companies with extensive legal teams to defend them.